AlanU/freestick/README.md

 There is a NULL device if you wish to build and test the code out on an unsupported platform.

 ### Notes ###
-This code is in a alpha state and currently only works on MacOSX and Android.
+This code is in a alpha state and currently only works on MacOSX, Android, Windows (coming soon).

-The future versions will support iOS, Windows ,and Linux.
+The future versions will support iOS, NDK Only Android ,and Linux.

 We are looking for contributors.
 Contact AlanU for more information